 WØLQV(sk) W6ZSL(sk), N7RRR(sk) ,

 w0tm k0gy w0del w0lqv

 I've had the pleasure of knowing so many great hams during my life, sometimes for a fleeting moment,

 others for many years, some for a lifetime.

 It's impossible to list them all.
 What a great bunch.
-It's a sad fact that too many have gone SK !
+It's a sad fact that so many have gone SK !

-Thanks for being part of my life and Ham radio.
+Thanks to all the great hams that have been part of my life and Ham radio.